quantumgardener/qg.blog/content/notes/Transplanting my Brain to Roam to Obsidian.md

 I was using 3 tools at the time to capture my notes and manage my projects.

 1. TheBrain is graph based software for taking notes and creating relationships between "Thoughts".
 Over time it builds a nice graph showing the interlinking between ideas (both Roam and Obsidian do the same to different levels of success).
 My time using TheBrain covered a period of approx. 15 years.
-2. Omnifocus is to my mind the best implemtation of David Allen's [Getting Things Done](https://gettingthingsdone.com/) methodology I've ever come across and I had been a user for about 10 years. (*Aside: When I use project in this document I'm using the GTD definition of anything that requires more than one action (task) to complete.*)
+2. Omnifocus is to my mind the best implementation of David Allen's [Getting Things Done](https://gettingthingsdone.com/) methodology I've ever come across and I had been a user for about 10 years. (*Aside: When I use project in this document I'm using the GTD definition of anything that requires more than one action (task) to complete.*)
 3. OneNote was the newbie in my toolbox with around 18 months use.
 I came to value it for quickly entering notes and having them automatically sync from device to device.

 These apps gave me more control and capability than many people had access to but there were issues.
 In my experience,